Arrieta pitches Cubs to 3-1 win over Mets on cool night - WHIZ News

+“Really nice win when we had to scrap for some hits,” manager David Ross said.

-Arrieta allowed one run and three hits, struck out four and walked three.
-Wearing short sleeves on a cool, clear night — the game-time temperature was 36 degrees — Arrieta (3-1) also contributed to two runs at the plate.
+Arrieta (3-1) allowed one run and three hits, struck out four and walked three.
+Wearing short sleeves on a cool, clear evening — the game-time temperature was 36 degrees — he also contributed to two runs at the plate.

+“Battled, did a nice job of limiting damage,” Arrieta said.
+“Had some walks in there, but still was competitive throughout.”

-Hampered by early offensive trouble, the Cubs have won just three of their last nine games.
+The Cubs had just four hits and struck out 12 times, including four for Javier Báez.
+Hampered by early offensive trouble, the reigning NL Central champions have won just three of their last nine games.

+“Doing the small things, trying to push across some runs, we did that tonight,” Ross said.

 J.D.
 Davis homered for New York, but also committed two throwing errors at third base — including one that brought home Chicago’s first run.
 The Mets had won five of six.